 Since it was our second last country on the Latin America itinerary, we tried every method available to avoid breaking our strict weekly budget.

 Ignoring the extra nights in Buenos Aires, where we spent two days in bed slightly burned out and travel-tired, we managed to meet our weekly budget with ease and so thought to share our pocket money saving tips and advice so you can too.

 This is for all the tight-arse Tims and frugal Fionas out there.
 We got you.

-A simple and safe method of travel since it is as massive cultural aspect and a ‘normal’ thing to do.
-Locals tend to hitchhike a lot and many a times were we advised to stick out the thumb.
-In fact it is easier to grab a lift if you are foreign, as locals want to meet you, they want to speak to you and majority (we found!) are enthusiastic to practice their English (or learn few new words!).
+A simple and safe method of travel since it is a massive cultural aspect and a ‘normal’ thing to do.
+Locals tend to hitchhike a lot and many times were advised to stick out the thumb.
+In fact it is easier to grab a lift if you are foreign, as locals want to meet you, they want to speak to you and the majority (we found!) are enthusiastic to practise their English (or learn a few new words!).

 As a solo traveller, hostels will of course be cheap and cheerful but do not neglect the Couchsurfing option either.
 There are lots of hosts willing to offer a free place to stay and let’s face it, the Argentinians are such generous people that providing any type of hospitality is an honour for them.

 To find the less fancy and therefore more affordable hostels, a little trick we have successfully used is to approach any of the street entertainers or artisanal folk (the guys and gals who make jewellery) and find out where they are all staying.
 Trust us, it’ll be cheap!

 When we set off on this escapade we never did predict that one day we would be wild camping our way across a country as large as Argentina.